syaifulandy/clustering/README.md

-# Clustering with Recency, Frequency, and Monetary (RFM) dataset
+# Clustering with Recency, Frequency, and Monetary (RFM)

+Dataset: transactions.csv